yogithasivakumar/FocusZen/README.md

 # 1. Overview

-This project appears to be a web application designed to offer user authentication, a timer/alarm functionality, and potentially an AI-powered summarization feature.
-The presence of distinct HTML pages like `login.html`, `timer.html`, `summarize.html`, and `history.html`, alongside client-side scripts (`script.js`, `style.css`) and a backend server (`index.js`), indicates a full-stack web application.
-The `alarm.mp3` file strongly suggests the timer feature includes an audible alert.
-Furthermore, `gemini.js` hints at integration with the Gemini AI service, likely for the summarization component.
+This project appears to be a web-based application focused on providing several interactive tools to a user, including a timer/alarm functionality and potentially content summarization.
+It features a frontend built with standard web technologies (HTML, CSS, JavaScript) that interacts with a backend server developed in Node.js, providing functionalities such as user login and basic API responses.
+The presence of `gemini.js` suggests an integration with the Google Gemini AI service, likely for enhanced features like text processing or summarization, as indicated by `summarize.html`.
+User authentication is a core component, managed through a dedicated login page and a backend API endpoint.

 ---